-In 2024, ESI Energy Services, Inc. focused on the development, sales, and manufacturing of innovative products specifically tailored to the solar industry.
-Demand for these products has been robust, with sales of new equipment up 150% year-to-date compared to 2023, exceeding expectations both domestically and internationally.
-To meet this growing demand, ESI added its first international dealership on March 26, 2024, marking a significant milestone in the company's global expansion.
+In 2025, ESI Energy Services, Inc. expects to focus on the development, sales, and manufacturing of innovative products specifically tailored to the solar industry.
+Demand for these products has been robust, with sales of new equipment up 297% in 2024 compared to 2023, exceeding expectations both domestically and internationally.
+To meet this growing demand, ESI added its first international dealership on March 26, 2024, marking a significant milestone in the Company's global expansion.
 ESI continues to onboard additional international dealers and has established manufacturing partnerships in both domestic and international markets.
-This expanded manufacturing capacity not only meets current demand but also positions ESI to further expand its international dealership network through the remainder of 2024 and into 2025.
+This expanded manufacturing capacity not only meets current demand but also positions ESI to further expand its international dealership network.
 ESI plans to continue broadening its product offerings, aiming to solidify its presence in key markets and drive growth.